 Methodology

-UserTold.ai captures behavioral signals from real sessions — what users actually did, said, and struggled with — and structures them into machine-readable evidence your agent can reason over.
+UserTold.ai captures behavioral evidence from real interviews — what users actually did, said, and struggled with — and structures it into machine-readable evidence your agent can reason over.

-A signal is a structured observation extracted from a session.
-Each signal links back to a transcript timestamp and session recording.
+An evidence card is a structured observation extracted from an interview.
+Each card links back to a transcript timestamp and interview recording.

 TypeDescription